ethereum-optimism/design-docs/protocol/strict-derivation.md

 ### Proposed solution

-Applied to above open question, this means choosing option 1.
+Following the principle of fastest derivation, this means choosing option 1.
 This has the additional advantage that the sync start algorithm simplifies significantly, because a fist frame _always_ marks the start of a new channel, and guarantees that there won't be any buffered channels in the channel bank.